ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/write-documents.md

 val futureUpdate1 = personColl.update(selector, modifier)
 {% endhighlight %}

-By default, the update operation only update a single matching document.
-You can also specify that the update should be applied to all the documents that are matching, with the `multi` parameter.
+By default, the update operation only updates a single matching document.
+You can also indicate that the update should be applied to all the documents that are matching, with the `multi` parameter.

 {% highlight scala %}
 import scala.concurrent.ExecutionContext.Implicits.global